WELCOME to the internet home of Neil w Young - songwriter & recording artist,

 Two of Neil’s songs on his debut CD album No Looking Back - “The Cowboy Song” and “The Restless Wind”, were #1 in 2007 on the CASHBOX Magazine Country Chart.

 Neil was honoured to be named on the front cover of the July 1, 2007 CASHBOX Magazine as one of the "awesome Indies gracing our Independent Charts every week".

 In 2008, Neil was the recipient of the IAIA (International Academy of Independent Artists) Golden Kayak award for Best Country Song 2007 - "The Cowboy Song" from his album, No Looking Back.

-He was a nominee for Best Country Song in the 2015 Golden Kayak Awards for his song, “Shining White Eyes” from his sophomore album What Difference Will It Make, and in January 2017, he won his second Golden Kayak Award for Best Classic and Progressive Rock Song 2016 - "Fire On The Water" from his third album, Old Memories.
+He was a nominee for Best Country Song in the 2015 Golden Kayak Awards for his song, “Shining White Eyes” from his sophomore album What Difference Will It Make, and in January 2017, he won his second Golden Kayak Award in the category Best Classic and Progressive Rock Song 2016 for his song "Fire On The Water" from his third album, Old Memories.

 Bobby Lawson, Rockabilly Hall of Fame member, says this about Neil's debut CD No Looking Back:

 "A great CD, these are eleven great songs, beautifully written and sung.
 Neil puts his all in these songs, from the heart and from the soul.
 I recommend this CD and Neil w Young to everyone who likes it country."